sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 It might be the case that you want to keep the gallery even with failed examples.
-Thus you can configure Sphinx-Gallery to allow certain examples to fail and not to trow a failed build exit code 1 if only known to fail examples have failed.
+Thus you can configure Sphinx-Gallery to allow certain examples to fail and not to throw a failed build exit code 1 if only known to fail examples have failed.
 For this you need to list all the examples you want to allow to fail during build.
 Change your `conf.py` accordingly: